-I’m not the world’s most houseproud mum but I hate things that add unnecessarily to the chaotic and messy existence that is life with 3 kids.
-For this reason, I’m also not a huge fan of play dough, glitter or paints either (that’s what grandma’s house is for!)
+I’m not the world’s most houseproud mum but I hate things that add unnecessarily to the chaotic and messy existence that is life with three kids.
+For this reason, I’m also not a huge fan of playdough, glitter or paints either (that’s what Grandma’s house is for!)

 However, my kids have been begging me to let them make slime and the parts of me that are into scientific and sensory experiences are starting to waver.
 I might not like mess, but I do like active learning!